Partial Resolutions of Affine Symplectic Singularities: Introduction

-I want to thank David Ben-Zvi for all of his help and support, without which this paper would not exist.
-I also want to thank Ivan Losev, Travis Schedler, Gwyn Bellamy, Rok Gregoric, and Joakim F\ae rgeman for helpful discussions.
+I want to thank David Ben-Zvi for his continuous help and support, without which this paper would not exist.
+I want to thank Rok Gregoric and Joakim F\ae rgeman for helping me work through a number of details.
+I want to thank Liam Riordan for pointing out that I could relax the condition in \Cref{SymplFibersInv} from smoothness to rational smoothness.
+I also want to thank Ivan Losev, Travis Schedler, Gwyn Bellamy, Chiara Damiolini, Paul Levy, Alastair Craw, Lewis Topley, JiWoong Park, Yaochen Wu, Austin Hubbard, and Jose Guzman for helpful discussions and suggestions.